 Angling and White Water Rafting are two major activities authorized in the Teesta River.
 During the peak season, approx 50 rafts are operated on the Teesta River.

-Tracing back the origin, records affirm that White Water Rafting in Teesta was initiated by DGHC (Darjeeling Gorkha Hill Council) in 1991.
+Tracing back the origin, records affirm that DGHC (Darjeeling Gorkha Hill Council) initiated White Water Rafting in Teesta in 1991.

-The thrilling adventure activity immediately began to gain popularity since it was introduced.
+The thrilling adventure activity gained popularity immediately after its introduction.
 Water rafting in Teesta River meets the quest for adrenaline junkies.
 The rafting activity indeed renders a thrilling and once in a lifetime kind of experience.

 It can exceed farther as per the explorer’s preference.
-Due to its intensity in the flow and varying rapids, White Water Rafting in Teesta River is internationally graded on a scale of 2-4.
+White Water Rafting in Teesta River is internationally graded on a scale of 2-4 due to its intensity in the flow and varying rapids.
 Grade-6 is an extreme level.
 To deal with the roller coaster rapids, you need to have a trained guide or, a seasoned rafter during the water rafting in Teesta River.

 White water rafting in Teesta River offers an unparalleled experience.
 You can enjoy the spectacular view of the surrounding landscapes throughout the activity.
 It ‘s truly worth the time.